viviandotdev/ObsidianVault/30 Slipbox/The internet has opened up the opportunity to do what you enjoy. You don't have to suffer anymore when creating your own career path.md

 **Common Goals, Problems, & Advice**
 Everyone is working towards a goal, which one?
 What are the problems associated with those goals?
 What common advice is given to overcome those problems?
 This starts to frame our unique perspective.
-- "You need to work hard first, make money then"
+- "You need to work hard first, make money then do what you want"
+	- This line of thought brainwashes yourself into having that reality
+- People want to do what they love but don't know how to do that
+- The traditional career path does not lead people into creative jobs

 **Personal Experience**
 What experiences, stories, or problems you’ve faced that come to mind?

-  - List
+- Ever Since i was young I've been trying to build a business out of what I enjoy doing
+	- Writing is the key to that (persuasion, influence, marketing, sales)
+- I saw other. people on social media doing it so why could't I?

   **Potential Framework, System, or Solution**
   Can you create a memorable, step-by-step solution to solving the problem?
 You can flesh this out in your content.
 Be sure to add your own unique name to it!

-  - List